dojo/docs/dojo/toggleClass.rst

 Simple toggle
 -------------

-The following example adds the class "hovered" to the node "example1", if there is no such class for this node or removes it, if there is already such a class:
+The following example adds the class "style1" to the node "example1", if there is no such class for this node or removes it, if there is already such a class:

 .. cv-compound::